Prince: Title in non-European traditions and languages

-Non-Islamic Asian traditions
+Brunei

+It's crucial to use the proper title while speaking to members of the royal family because Brunei is an absolute monarchy, and inappropriate use might be uncomfortable.
+The heir apparent and crown prince, styled as Duli Yang Teramat Mulia Paduka Seri (His Royal Highness), is officially known as Pengiran Muda Mahkota (Crown Prince); A blood prince is officially known as Pengiran Muda (Prince); their names are styled differently: If they do not have additional titles, the Sultan's sons are addressed as Duli Yang Teramat Mulia Paduka Seri (His Royal Highness); The Pengiran Muda Mahkota's sons are addressed as Yang Teramat Mulia (His Royal Highness).

 China

 Before Qin dynasty, prince (in the sense of royal family member) had no special title.
+Princes of the Zhou dynasty were specifically referred to as Wangzi (王子) and Wangsun (王孫), which mean "son of the king" and "grandson of the king," while princes of the vassal states were referred to as Gongzi (公子) and Gongsun (公孫), which mean "son of the lord" and "grandson of the lord," respectively.
+Sons of the vassals may receive nobility titles like Jun (君), Qing (卿), Daifu (大夫) and Shi (仕).

 Since Han dynasty, royal family members were entitled Wang (王, lit.
 King), the former highest title which was then replaced by Huang Di (皇帝, lit.
 Emperor).
 Since Western Jin, the Wang rank was divided into two ranks, Qin Wang (親王, lit.
 King of the Blood) and Jun Wang (郡王, lit.
 King of the Commandery).
 Only family of the Emperor can be entitled Qin Wang, so prince is usually translated as Qin Wang, e.g. 菲利普親王 (Prince Philip).
 For the son of the ruler, prince is usually translated as Huang Zi (皇子, lit.
 Son of the Emperor) or Wang Zi (王子 lit., Son of the King), e.g. 查爾斯王子 (Prince Charles).

 As a title of nobility, prince can be translated as Qin Wang according to tradition, Da Gong (大公, lit., Grand Duke) if one want to emphasize that it is a very high rank but below the King (Wang), or just Zhu Hou (诸侯, lit. princes) which refers to princes of all ranks in general.
 For example, 摩納哥親王 (Prince of Monaco).